The Supporting Cast: Coding Rules, DocC Guidelines, and Testing Standards

 After a few weeks of BusinessMath development, I had a different problem: pattern drift.

-Without explicit standards, every decision becomes a mini research project.
+Each individual choice made sense in isolation.
+But across 200+ tests and 11 topic areas, the inconsistency was creating friction: Without explicit standards, every decision becomes a mini research project.
 AI doesn’t remember past decisions, so it defaults to whatever seems reasonable right now.

 The Solution